Hotel passion - since 1870

 Date | Historic Facts |

-Between 1661 and 1667 | Concession of land to Jacques Laroë, carpenter, by the governor at the time.
-It is on this land that stand today the Hotel Clarendon and the Price building. |
+Between 1661 and 1667 | Land concession by the government of the time to Jacques Laroe, carpenter.
+It is on this same land that stand the Hotel Clarendon and the Price building today. |

 Date | Historic Facts |